Manifold Fitting under Unbounded Noise: Introduction

-Given such data collection, a natural problem is to fit the manifold from the data collection.
-Once the underlying manifold is learned, many types of analysis can be carried out based on it, such as denoising the observed samples by projecting them to the learned manifold \cite{gong2010locally}, generating new data samples from the manifold \cite{radford2015unsupervised}, classifying samples according to the manifold \cite{Yao2019principal}, detecting fault lines for seismological purposes \cite{Yao2019Fixed} etc. This potential makes it significantly worthwhile to formulate the manifold fitting problem, as follows.
+Given this form of data collection, \YQ{a natural problem arises: how can we fit a manifold to this data collection?} The aim of manifold fitting is to represent the latent manifold as an embedded sub-manifold of the ambient space.
+Once the latent manifold is learned, various types of analyses can be carried out based on it, such as denoising the observed samples by projecting them to the learned manifold \citep{gong2010locally}, generating new data samples from the manifold \citep{radford2015unsupervised}, classifying samples according to the manifold \citep{Yao2019principal}, and detecting fault lines for seismological purposes \citep{Yao2019Fixed}. \YQ{These manifold-based techniques represent powerful tools for understanding and working with complex data structures.}

+\YQ{In addition to manifold fitting, dimension reduction constitutes another crucial branch of manifold learning.
+Over the past two decades, a litany of dimension reduction methods have emerged, each aiming to uncover the intrinsic structure of data by identifying its lower-dimensional embedding, as discussed in the review by \cite{ma2011manifold}.
+Unlike manifold fitting, however, these methods primarily focus on mapping data from the ambient space to a lower-dimensional one.
+Consequently, the outputs of most dimension reduction methods consist of low-dimensional embeddings rather than points in the ambient space, although for applications such as denoising and data generation, relying solely on low-dimensional embeddings may not suffice.}